kubevirt/kubevirt-ansible/playbooks/README.md

 $ ansible-playbook -i inventory -e@vars/all.yml playbooks/automation/check-patch.yml
 ```

-See [Lago parameters documentation](./playbooks/provider/lago/README.md) for more details.
+See [Lago parameters documentation](./playbooks/provider/lago/README.md) for more details and update [vars/all.yml](../vars/all.yml) if needed.

 ### Storage